yhagio/tutorialedge.net/content/python/debugging-with-pdb-python.md

 The PDB is classed as an interactive source code debugger which can be used in a similar fashion to how you would use the REPL.

+# Video Tutorial

+This tutorial is also available in video format should you wish to enjoy the content through that format:

+{{< youtube id="VQjCx3P89yk" autoplay="false" >}}

 # Starting the Python Debugger

 When it comes to starting the Python debugger we have 2 main options.
 We can